devOnyx-01/DeWordle/README.md

 ### Launch

-- Deploy smart contracts on StarkNet mainnet.
+- Deploy smart contracts on Stellar mainnet.
 - Host the application on Vercel or similar services.

 ## Contributing